White Lodge, Richmond Park: 19th century

 After Viscount Sidmouth died in 1844, Queen Victoria gave the house to her aunt – the last surviving daughter of George III – Princess Mary, Duchess of Gloucester and Edinburgh.
-After her death in 1857, Prince Albert decided on White Lodge as a suitable secluded location for his son the Prince of Wales, the future Edward VII of the United Kingdom, during his minority and education.
+After her death in 1857, Prince Albert decided on White Lodge as a suitable secluded location for his son, the Prince of Wales, the future Edward VII, during his minority and education.
 Although the Prince of Wales favoured stimulating company to hard study, Prince Albert kept him here in seclusion, with only five companions, two of whom were tutors, the Reverend Charles Feral Tarver, his Latin tutor and chaplain and Frederick Waymouth Gibbs.
-Understandably, the Prince of Wales found the few years at White Lodge boring.
+As a result, the Prince of Wales found the few years at White Lodge boring.

-After the Prince of Wales was sent to Ireland to continue his training, Queen Victoria, desperately grieving the death of her mother, the Duchess of Kent, came to White Lodge with Prince Albert in the early months of 1861.
-This was only the first of two deaths in her family that year.
-On 14 December, Prince Albert died of typhoid fever.
-The Queen was devastated, and never came out of mourning during the remaining 40 years of her life.
+After the Prince of Wales was sent to Ireland to continue his training, Queen Victoria came to White Lodge with Prince Albert in the early months of 1861, after the death of her mother, the Duchess of Kent.

 Teck family and the birth of Edward VIII

-The next occupants of the Lodge were Prince Francis, Duke of Teck and his wife, the former Princess Mary Adelaide of Cambridge, who were given use of the house by the mourning Queen Victoria in 1869.
-Princess Mary Adelaide, a granddaughter of George III and therefore first cousin to the queen, was famous for her extravagance.
+The next occupants of the Lodge were Prince Francis, Duke of Teck and his wife, Princess Mary Adelaide of Cambridge, who were given use of the house by the mourning Queen Victoria in 1869.
+Princess Mary Adelaide, a granddaughter of George III and therefore first cousin to the Queen, was famous for her extravagance.
 Requests for a higher income from the Queen were unsuccessful.
 Debts increased, and the family fled abroad during the 1880s to escape their creditors.

 In 1891, the aged Queen, anxious to find a bride for her grandson, Prince Albert Victor, Duke of Clarence, settled on Princess Mary Adelaide's daughter, Victoria Mary.
 Following Prince Albert Victor's death a few months before the marriage in 1892, Victoria Mary married his brother, Prince George, Duke of York, the future George V in 1893.
 In 1894, the Duchess of York gave birth to her first child, the future Edward VIII, at White Lodge.
 Queen Victoria visited the Lodge to see the Prince shortly afterwards.
 He was baptised Edward Albert Christian George Andrew Patrick David in the Green Drawing Room of White Lodge on 16 July 1894 by Edward White Benson, Archbishop of Canterbury.

-Three years later, the Duchess of Teck died, followed by the Duke of Teck in 1900.
+Three years later, the Duchess of Teck died at White Lodge, followed by the Duke of Teck in 1900.